diogovalentepcs/eurostat/README.md

 ```

 Read an Eurostat dataset and returns it as pandas dataframe.
-The first element of the list ("the first row") is the data header.

 To get a subset, set *filter_pars* (a dictionary where keys are parameter names, values are the wanted items).